arij01/DataHub-Backend/README.md

 ## Acknowledgements
 This project is developed by:

--Arij M’hiri
+- Arij M’hiri
--Yacine Tazarki
+- Yacine Tazarki
--Rahma Farhat
+- Rahma Farhat
--Haithem Meddeb
+- Haithem Meddeb
--Med Ali Belhadj
+- Med Ali Belhadj
 Supervised by Rihab Idoudi and Thouraya Louati.